 WOTR started work in Madhya Pradesh in 2006 and implemented projects pertaining to Watershed Development, Climate Change Adaptation (CCA), Nutrition and Child Growth Monitoring and Livelihoods.
-We are currently active in districts of Anuppur, Chhindwara, Mandla and Seoni.
+We are currently active in districts of Damoh, Mandla, Dindori, Seoni, Chhindwara, Anuppur, Hoshangabad, Betul and Sehore.
 WOTR was also a knowledge partner for Sustainable Livelihoods and Adaptation to Climate Change (SLACC) project in Sheopur and Mandla districts.

 Integrated Watershed Management Programme (IWMP) in Mandla district